lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Vulkan Keyboard Setups/Project Oracle/ReadMe.txt

+Where did you get the name "Project Oracle"?
+Oracle is the only hero for which every ability benefits from all three cast types.

 To Install:
 1. Choose between "Basic" or "Advance".
 2. place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite